adamnunez96/star-wars-api/README.md

 ## Description

-This test project demonstrates the implementation of security using Spring Boot 3, JSON Web Tokens (JWT), Unit Tests with Junit 5 and Mockito 4, Jacoco for summarization and coverage, Docker for deployment.
+This test project demonstrates the implementation of security using Spring Boot 3, JSON Web Tokens (JWT), Unit Tests with Junit 5 and Mockito 4, Jacoco for summarization and coverage, Docker for deployment, OpenApi for Documentation.
 The architecture is layered, seeking well-defined responsibilities and component scalability.

 The information displayed is consumed from the [Swappi](https://www.swapi.tech/documentation) API.
 Character query endpoints are currently implemented.
 Movie, Ship, and Vehicle queries will also be added in subsequent phases.